Exploration and preference satisfaction trade-off in reward-free learning: Pepper: preference learning mechanism

 \section{Pepper: preference learning mechanism}

-After learning the generative model, we substitute the planning objective with the expected free energy.
-At time-step $t$ and for a time horizon up to time $T$, the expected free energy (EFE) is defined as~\cite{friston2017active,fountas2020deep}: where $\tilde{Q} = Q_{\phi}(o_\tau, s_\tau, \theta | \pi) =Q(\theta|\pi)Q(s_{\tau}|,\pi)Q_\phi(o_{\tau}|s_{\tau},\pi)$ and $\tilde{P}_\theta(o_\tau, s_\tau | \pi) = P(o_\tau) Q(s_\tau | o_\tau) P(\theta | s_\tau, o_\tau, \pi)$.
-This is an appropriate planning objective because it: $1)$ is analogous to the expectation of the ELBO (Eq.\ref{e:elbo}) under the predictive posterior $P_{\theta}(o_t|s_t,\pi)$ and $2)$ can be decomposed into extrinsic and intrinsic value without any additional terms \cite{da2020active,beren2021}.
+After learning the generative model, we substituted the planning objective with the expected free energy.
+At time-step $t$ and for a time horizon up to time $T$, the expected free energy (EFE) is~\cite{friston2017active,fountas2020deep}: where $\tilde{Q} = Q_{\phi}(o_\tau, s_\tau, \theta | \pi) =Q(\theta|\pi)Q(s_{\tau}|,\pi)Q_\phi(o_{\tau}|s_{\tau},\pi)$ and $\tilde{P}_\theta(o_\tau, s_\tau | \pi) = P(o_\tau) Q(s_\tau | o_\tau) P(\theta | s_\tau, o_\tau, \pi)$.
+This is an appropriate planning objective because it: $1)$ is analogous to the expectation of the $ELBO$ (Eq.\ref{e:elbo}) under the predictive posterior $P_{\theta}(o_t|s_t,\pi)$ and $2)$ can be decomposed into extrinsic and intrinsic value without any additional terms \cite{da2020active,beren2021}.
 Accordingly, in the absence of learnt preferences -- or whilst learning them -- intrinsic motivation contextualises agent's interactions with the environment environment in a way that depends upon its posterior beliefs about latent environmental states \cite{barto2013intrinsic,ryan2000intrinsic}.
 Actions are selected by sampling from distribution $P(\pi) = \argmax(-G(\pi))$.
-To allow for preference learning over time, we augment this planning objective with conjugate priors i.e., pepper.
+We Pepper this planning objective with conjugate priors to allow for preference learning over time.